youngdie07/claymore/README.md

 ## Credits
 This project draws inspirations from [Taichi](https://github.com/taichi-dev/taichi), [GMPM](https://github.com/kuiwuchn/GPUMPM).

-### Acknowledgement
-We thank [Yuanming Hu](http://taichi.graphics/me/) for useful discussions and proofreading, [Feng Gao](https://fen9.github.io/) for his help on configuring workstations.
-We appreciate Prof. [Chenfanfu Jiang](https://www.seas.upenn.edu/~cffjiang/) and [Yuanming Hu](http://taichi.graphics/me/) for their insightful advice on the documentation.

 ### Dependencies
 The following libraries are adopted in our project development: